 Dr. Cummings practiced cardiothoracic surgery at the Pinehurst Surgical Clinic and Moore Regional Hospital, where he chaired the Division of Cardiothoracic Surgery and Section of Cardiovascular and General Surgery.
 After retiring from surgery, he remained active in the work of the hospital, serving on the Moore Regional Hospital Board of Trustees and chairing the FirstHealth Moore Regional Hospital Foundation.
 He subsequently served as medical director and executive director of Community Care of the Sandhills, a regional healthcare organization that case-managed 75,000 Medicaid patients across seven counties and coordinated services provided by more than 100 primary-care practices.

 Active in professional and civic activities, Chancellor Cummings is a former chairman of the UNC Pembroke Board of Trustees, has chaired the UNCP Foundation board, and has served on the UNC-Chapel Hill Board of Visitors.
 The founding chair of the NC American Indian Health Board, he also has chaired the Commission on NC Indian Health and served on the NC Council on Developmental Disabilities and the NC Rural Center board.
-He has been honored with the Presidential Award from the NC Academy of Family Physicians and the Visionary Award from NC Prevent Blindness.
+He currently serves on the NC Institute of Medicine Board of Directors and the Southeastern Health Board of Trustees.
+His honors include the Presidential Award from the NC Academy of Family Physicians and the Visionary Award from NC Prevent Blindness.

 Chancellor Cummings is married to Rebecca Godwin Cummings, a Pinehurst realtor and fellow Pembroke native.
-They have four children: Amy, a UNC-Chapel Hill graduate practicing dentistry in Chapel Hill; Mark, a UNC Pembroke graduate practicing dentistry in Fayetteville; David, a UNC-Chapel Hill business graduate working in Charlotte; and Adam, a junior pre-dental student at UNC-Chapel Hill.
+They have four children: Amy, a UNC-Chapel Hill graduate practicing pediatric dentistry in Chapel Hill; Mark, a UNC Pembroke graduate practicing general dentistry in Fayetteville; David, a UNC-Chapel Hill business graduate working as an investment analyst in Charlotte; and Adam, a junior pre-dental student at UNC-Chapel Hill.